Victor Oulton, President

 Interested in flax production from seed to shirt, Josh has studied all aspects of growing high-quality flax fibre straw and the processing of the flax into high quality linen for cloths.
 Also, Josh and Patrica were selected as Outstanding young farmers in the Atlantic region

 Peter Morine and his wife Margaret have been farming for nearly 43 years.
 Together they have a son, Andrew; two stepdaughters, Lisa and Sherry; nine grandchildren and three great grandchildren.
 Born and raised in Avonport, Peter grew up on a mixed farm and had a 35-year career with Michelin – with 27 years in various maintenance positions and the last 7 years spent in Human Resources.
 Currently, Peter and Margaret are farming beef, forage and forestry with their son Andrew.
-Peter has been active in the agriculture industry for many years, he was one of the founding members of Farm Safety Nova Scotia, has sat on numerous board with the NSFA and has been the President of the Lunenburg Queens Federation of Agriculture since 2003.
+Peter has been active in the agriculture industry for many years, he was one of the founding members of Farm Safety Nova Scotia, has sat on numerous committees with the NSFA and has been the President of the Lunenburg Queens Federation of Agriculture since 2003.

 Growing up in Weymouth, Jacob Mullen’s father raised a variety of livestock over the years which is when his passion for farming all began.
 Jacob and his wife Colette have been farming for 18 years.
 In 2002 they began farming with 1 cow/calf and 5 chickens, from there they have raised various numbers of broiler birds, laying hens, pigs, cattle and goats.
 For several years the pair raised hundreds of bob calves – some of which went for veal and others went for beef.
 Currently they have 30 heard of cattle along with pigs and chickens.
 They now specialize in direct marketing along with their 3 little future farmers; Emma, Chelsea and Tyler.